 39. Have a Pet Day

-As we've seen previously, high-stress levels in the workplace can have a negative effect on employee’s satisfaction and health.
-For this reason, having a pet day in the office (if possible) can be beneficial.
+As you've seen, high-stress levels in the workplace can have a negative effect on employee’s satisfaction and health.
+For this reason, having a pet day in the office (if possible) is beneficial.

 According to Very Well Mind, having contact with a pet can reduce stress levels in a significant way.
 Consider allowing employees to bring their pets for one day to create a more productive and happier work environment.